 Do you need a book, journal article, or video for your research that Woodbury doesn't own?
-We can get it for you from another library.
-Just find the item in our catalog (book, article, video).
-If we don't own it, you'll see a link to "request this item via interlibrary loan."
-Click that link and fill out your contact information; we'll contact you when the item is ready.
+We can most likely get it for you from another library.
+Just find the item in our catalog.
+If we don't own it, you'll see a link to "Request this item via Interlibrary Loan."
+Click that link and fill out the brief form; we'll contact you when the item is ready.

 Have more questions?
 See the FAQ below.

-If you are in a hurry, you can search the library's catalog to locate nearby libraries that may own the item you need.
-You can also check our information about local public libraries to search one or more libraries directly.
+If you are in a hurry, you can search the library's catalog to locate nearby libraries that own the item you need.

 You may request items not owned by Woodbury Library.
 This includes books, book chapters, journal and magazine articles, videos and DVDs, and government documents.
 Additionally, if an item is missing from our library, you may request it via ILL after staff have searched for it on the shelves.

-You may not request items owned by Woodbury (unless they are missing or otherwise unavailable).
+One may not request items owned by Woodbury unless they are missing or otherwise unavailable.
 This includes reference items and course reserve items.

 Textbooks may not be requested.

-Popular movies and newly released books are exceedingly difficult to obtain through interlibrary loan.
+Please note that popular movies and newly released books are very difficult to obtain through Interlibrary Loan.
 Please consider visiting your local public library to obtain these materials.
-In an effort to keep interlibrary loan services free for all, please try to restrict your ILL requests to those items needed for research purposes.

 Entire journal issues can usually not be obtained.
-You should request individual articles instead of the entire issue or volume.
-If you need to request multiple articles from the same journal issue, separate requests should be submitted for each article.
+Please request individual articles instead of the entire issue or volume.
+If you need to request multiple articles from the same journal issue, separate requests should be submitted for each.

-No, textbooks may not be requested through interlibrary loan.
-Most libraries will not purchase them, so they are incredibly difficult to obtain.
-Additionally, most ILL materials can only be checked out for 2-3 weeks, making using ILL textbooks for a semester very impractical.
-Textbooks are an expected part of a student's educational expenses, and it is the student's responsibility to obtain them.
-For more information, see our textbook policy.
-If a request for a textbook is placed via ILL, the request will be cancelled, and you will be notified.
+No, textbooks may not be requested through Interlibrary Loan.
+Most libraries will not purchase them, so they are very difficult to obtain.
+Additionally, most ILL materials can only be checked out for 2-3 weeks, making using ILL textbooks for a semester impracticable.
+If a request for a textbook is placed via ILL, the request will be cancelled and you will be notified.

-Most of the time, no, there is no charge.
-The library pays for postage, and we are usually able to find libraries willing to lend us materials for free.
-In the rare situation where there is a charge, we will notify you first before proceeding.
-Some hard-to-find or rare materials may only be available for a charge.
-Usually this charge ranges from $10 - $20 per item.
+Usually we are able to borrow Interlibrary Loan items at no cost.
+The library pays for postage and we are usually able to find institutions willing to lend materials for free.
+In instances in which a fee is requested, we will notify you first before proceeding.
+Some hard-to-find or rare materials may only be available at charge, usually from $10 - $20 per item.
 We will never request an item that has a charge without first checking with you.

-For faculty members, the library pays for the first $20 of Interlibrary loan charges per person per semester.
-Additional charges will need to be paid by you or your department.
+For faculty members, the library pays for the first $40 of Interlibrary Loan charges per person per academic year.
+Additional charges require coverage by individuals or their departments.

-For students, any charges made with your permission will be added to your library account.
+For students, any charges paid with your permission will be added to your library account.

-In order to maintain interlibrary loan as a free service, we rely upon our reputation as a responsible library.
-You play a big role in this!
-People who habitually return ILL materials late make it difficult for us to borrow items.
-If you have a pattern of returning ILL materials late or failing to pick them up from us in a timely manner, your future ILL usage will be restricted.
+In order to maintain Interlibrary Loan as a free service, we rely upon our reputation as a responsible library.
+Habitually late ILL returns make it difficult for us to borrow items.

 Photocopied articles, book chapters, or government documents are yours to keep.
-Many times they are sent electronically in pdf format.
+These are typically sent electronically in pdf format.
 In those cases, we will forward them to your email address.
 You can alternatively pick up a physical copy, which we will print out for you at no charge.

-Books and videos will have varying due dates.
+Books and videos will have varying due dates, dictated by the lending institutions.
 The due date will appear on the book band on the front of your item.
 In most cases, you will be able to keep the item for 2-3 weeks.
 Videos usually have a shorter loan period.
-Unless noted, most interlibrary loan items may be renewed ONE time.
+Unless otherwise noted, most interlibrary loan items may be renewed one time.

 If you need to renew your item, you must notify us before the due date.
 We need to request a renewal from the other library and allow time to receive a response.
-We cannot request renewals if your item is overdue.
+We are unable to request renewals for overdue items.

-When your item arrives, we will notify you via phone or email (whichever you requested).
-You can ask for your item at the circulation desk in the library.
+When your item arrives, we will notify you via phone or email (whichever you requested), and keep your item on hold for one week.
+You can ask for your item at the library circulation desk.

-You may request no more than 10 items per week.
+You may request up to 10 items per week.